EIDiamond/invest-tools/data_collectors/tinkoff_invest_stream_py/README.md

   - Trades (executed orders)
   - Last price (price in time)
 - Saving this data in csv files
+- Working as service.
+Just run it and forget.

 ## Before Start
 ### Dependencies